flyskywhy/textiot/README.md

     require('textiot/react-native-sdk').default;

-Because can not `npm publish` full 300MB package, so you have to install tools described bellow and
+Because can not `npm publish` full 300MB package, so you have to install tools described below and

     cd node_modules/textiot/
     ./build-post-npm.sh